chiawase/CS123-uBus/mobile-app/README-Pearl_and_EJ.txt

 Hi Pearl and EJ, please add your files here! :) - Chi

-Pearl, if you're reading this, I'm beautiful - EJ
+Pearl, if you're reading this, I'm beautiful -

+Sure - Pearl